Aliucord/documentation/theme-dev/SimpleStrings.md

 <h1 align="center">Simple Strings</h1>

 These are the simple strings, use them if you dont want to change multiple strings with the same color.
 Simple Strings basically group up multiple strings into one simple string
+* These strings are provided by the plugin and module and are under the "simple_colors" in the new theme layout

 | String | Purpose |
 | --------- | :----------------------- |